slotopol/server/README.md

 ```sh
 curl -H "Content-Type: application/json" -H "Authorization: Bearer {{token}}" -d '{"gid":1}' -X POST localhost:8080/slot/spin
 ```

+At parameters can be also given new bet value and number of selected lines, if there is no free spins now.
+So, data at the query can be seen such as `{"gid":1,"bet":2,"sel":5}`.
+Its can be useful for conversations only by spin-queries.

 * Double-up.
 If presents `gain` after spin, it can be multiplied by gamble. `mult` at argument is multiplier, and it will be `2` for red-black cards game.
 Returned `gain` will be multiplied on win, and zero on lose. `wallet` represents new balance of user.